turkish-nlp-suite/turkish-nlp-suite.github.io/_posts/2025-10-05-bellaturca.markdown

 - Added the high-scoring pages to the dataset.
 - Repeated the process until the dataset hit a stable point.

 This iterative approach helped us build a diverse, high-quality set of web pages without needing an external quality dataset.
+We cleaned some portion per each dataset, especially for web data we throwed away a good portion of the dataset.
+For exact numbers please visit the publication.

 ---